-The clear advantage of this default setting in Windows is that it can prevent the potential possibility of the network traffic being disturbed or disrupted due to network conflicts.
+The clear advantage of this setting in Windows is that it helps in preventing the possibility of the network traffic being disturbed or disrupted due to network conflicts.
+Also, this setting helps in conserving battery life on a Laptop computer and provides more security by limiting access to the active network.

-Wi-Fi Disconnects When Ethernet is Plugged In
+Prevent Wi-Fi from Disconnecting When Ethernet is Plugged In

 1. Prevent Wi-Fi from Turning OFF When Ethernet is Plugged-in